yiwenren/Deliverable-3/README.md

 The problems I met most frequently is related to the wait time.
 I always forgot to wait until some elements appear or wait for several seconds.
 So unfortunately, I experienced many test failures.

 Another problem I met was when I was testing login, my IP address was blocked because I had logged in many times, which made me depressed.
-I even searched different methods to try to change my IP address… But anyway, I finished my login test successfully!
+I even searched different methods to try to change my IP address… But anyway, I finished my login test successfully:)